Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 Anxiety disorders can occur in children and young adults with Autism Spectrum Disorder (ASD).
 Identification and treatment of the symptoms can be challenging.
-In this edWebinar, Dr. Sonal Moratschek, Medical Director of Wingspan Care Group will:
+In this edWebinar, Dr. Sonal Moratschek, Medical Director of Wingspan Care Group:

-- Define diagnosis of anxiety disorders as described by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5)
+- Defines diagnosis of anxiety disorders as described by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5)

-This edWebinar will be of interest to K-12 and higher education teachers, librarians, school and district leaders, therapists and behavioral specialists.
-Time will be provided at the end of the presentation for questions and answers.
+This recorded edWebinar will be of interest to K-12 and higher education teachers, librarians, school and district leaders, therapists and behavioral specialists.

 About the Presenter